 Author(s) hereby declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.

-REFERNCE
+REFERNCES

 Anton M. Potapov, Frédéric Beaulieu, Klaus Birkhofer, Sarah L. Bluhm, (2022), Feeding habits and multifunctional classification of soil-associated consumers from protists to vertebrates, Biological reviews, (2).